15 Different Types of Hawks in Mississippi

 During summer, they feed more on larger mammals like rabbits, skunks, and groundhogs.
 During winter, they switch to smaller prey items like rodents and birds.

-The Red-Tailed Hawk is an important part of Mississippi’s environment as it helps control populations of small mammals that can damage crops and spread diseases.
-They are also important species to keep watch on because their population numbers can be an indicator of changes in the environment.
+The Red-Tailed Hawk is an important part of Mississippi’s environment.
+It helps control populations of small mammals that can damage crops and spread diseases.
+They are also important species to watch because their population numbers can indicate changes in the environment.
 For example, when their numbers decrease significantly, it can indicate a decrease in prey availability or increased pollution levels.

 5. Marsh Hawk

 The Marsh Hawk(Circus hudsonius) is a small species of hawk found throughout Mississippi.
-It is common in marshes, meadows, and grasslands throughout the state.
-Its brown upper body can identify with white streaks and its rusty-red tail.
+It is common in marshes, meadows, and grasslands.
+Its brown upper body is identified by white streaks, and its tail is rusty-red.

 The Marsh Hawk has a distinctively short, rounded wingspan and feeds on small mammals, reptiles, and insects.
 It typically hunts from low perches, diving quickly and silently onto its prey.
 In the breeding season, it nests in thick vegetation near wetlands and lays 3 to 5 eggs.
 The Marsh Hawk is a protected species in Mississippi, so it is important to take caution when observing them in the wild.